 Visa application centres in your country

-Since 1 June, most visa application centres outside the UK have re-opened, depending on local restrictions.
+Most visa application centres outside the UK have re-opened, depending on local restrictions.
 Expect delays and limited appointments.

 Check your local centre for any Coronavirus restrictions: find a visa application centre.

 If a visa application centre is still closed, you can visit a centre in any country worldwide (subject to that country’s entry requirements) to submit your application and biometrics.